JoeyStanley/real/_posts/2019-12-27-extending-wells-lexical-sets-to-prelateral-vowels.md

 Of the research I've seen on prelateral vowels, if labels are given to them, they usually take the form of a minimal pair or set (or as close to one as possible). <span class="sidenote">See, for example, [Bowie (2000)](https://repository.upenn.edu/dissertations/AAI9965448/), [Thomas (2004)](https://doi.org/10.1515/9783110175325), and [Tillery & Bailey (2004)](https://doi.org/10.1515/9783110175325).</span>Some of the more common labels include <sc>pool</sc>, <sc>pull</sc>, and <sc>pole</sc> for back vowels, or <sc>feel</sc>, <sc>fill</sc>, <sc>fail</sc>, and <sc>fell</sc> for front vowels.
 I've used them myself, actually.

 <span class="sidenote">I presented an abbreviated version of this table already in a [previous post](/blog/why-do-people-use-bat-instead-of-trap) since it's what popularized the <sc>b_t</sc> frame.</span>To my knowledge, the only attempt at standardizing prelateral labels was by [Thomas & Yeager-Dror (2009)](https://www.dukeupress.edu/african-american-english-speakers-and-their-participation-in-local-sound-changes-2).
 In their table, reproduced below, they list the labels they use in that volume.
-In addition to standarizing other allophones' labels, prelateral vowels get an entire column, and a nearly complete set of labels.
+In addition to standardizing other allophones' labels, prelateral vowels get an entire column, and a nearly complete set of labels.

 <table id="wells">
     <thead>